Understanding the accounting treatment for R&D tax credits

 If you’re claiming under RDEC, the accounting treatment is quite simple, as the tax relief is considered to be profit before tax.
 This means when you claim R&D tax credits under RDEC, the financial relief that you receive is subject to taxation.
 When including the relief in financial statements, it should be recognised as above the line income.

-Accounting Treatments for the Merged Scheme
+Accounting treatments for the merged scheme

 If you’re new to claiming under the merged scheme, the accounting treatment may seem a little more complex at first, because there are two ways of accounting for R&D tax relief.
 You can treat the relief as either: